• Skip to main content

 2. Choose Your Communication Route

-For many people, a good place to start is a letter or an email.
+For some people, a good place to start is a letter or an email.
 This is because it allows you to clearly and thoughtfully communicate your message, while providing the other party with time to digest your news.

 With this approach, you’ll have the space to explain things the way you intend, uninterrupted, and free from the other person’s “knee jerk” reactions.